GaryHostt/Oracle_Integration/README.md

 This guide acts as a repository for getting started with Oracle Integration and where to find relevant resources.
 For the past ~2 years I have worked at the Santa Monica Cloud Solution hub, creating [demos like these](https://www.oracle.com/cloud/solution-hubs/demos.html).

 OIC is a fully managed service offered by Oracle.
-You need not worry about HA within the region you subscribe.
+OIC offers application integration, typically triggered by an enterprise's business events.
 OIC substantially differs from Oracle's [ODI](https://github.com/GaryHostt/Oracle_Data_Integrator), EDQ, and [GoldenGate](https://github.com/GaryHostt/GoldenGate2ADB) offerings.
-OIC offers application integration, typically triggered by an enterprise's business events.
 The latter 3 offer data integration - moving larger quantities of data, typically to a data warehouse, for analysis.
 Of course, the 2 families of products can be used for more than just those use cases, but this is just to give an idea of the difference between application and data integration.

 ## Outline